patrik-cihal/ellipsoid/README.md

         async_std::task::block_on(start());
     }
     ```
-3. Add default texture of choice to `assets/textures` (create directory in project root), for me white pixel usually does the trick
+3. Add default texture of choice to `assets/textures` (create a directory in the project root), for me, white pixel usually does the trick, it must be snake case formatted and have .png extension by default (can be changed in the trait specifications), so, in this case, it would be `white.png`
 4. Enjoy the nice rotating green triangle: ![Simple App Screenshot](simple_app_readme_screenshot.png)